 Farmer Wholesaler Rice mill Wholesaler Retailer Consumer

-In this channel, the farmers sell their produce to wholesalers who sends it to the rice mill.
-The wholesalers buy back the produce after deducting the processing cost and sells it to retailers.
+In this channel, the farmers sell their produce to wholesalers who send it to the rice mill.
+The wholesalers buy back the produce after deducting the processing cost and sell it to retailers.

 Marketing Channel 3